YamanCool/Ableton_Live11_MIDI_RemoteScripts/README.md

 Modified MackieControl Scripts for Ableton Live 11 optimized for iCon Platform M+/Platform D2

-See the manual for more information.
+See the Manual.pdf for more information.

 ### How to install: